 February is the month of love and languages.
 And, if you happen to live in the UK, it’s also the month of disruptive skies.
 Storm Troopers Ciara, Dennis and Jorge swooped over our bodies, souls and weekends, dampening, destroying, disheartening.
 As shops are kicking out winter coats and floral archways are popping up all over town, snow finally paid a visit to us snow-starved Southerners, reviving our #whitewinter dreams.
 For a grand total of 30 minutes, we got a taste of festive season all over again.

 Last leap year, we had JUST moved into Southampton.
-This leap year, we are back in London and have completed 5 whole months.
-Actually 4, as I was away in Dhaka most of Jan.
-The post-holiday slump is real but I also feel rested and refreshed.
+This leap year, we are back in London, just having completed 5 whole months (or 4, if you consider the time I was away in Dhaka).
+The post-holiday slump is real yet I feel rested and refreshed.
 My anxiety has levelled off and I feel more settled, both mentally and physically.
 The flat looks a lot more sorted which makes a huge impact on my mental headspace.
 The guest room is still a dump but I am not going to lose my mind over that.
 It feels amazing to have this normal life, where both of us adults go to work and baby goes to daycare.
 Alhamdolillah.
 Its honestly a privilege.
 No unemployment.
 No nasty injuries.
 No anxiety attacks.

 I know it’s too early in the year for resolution accountability but I still want to go on record to say that I am doing good on my 2020 goals.
 I have been religiously using my reusable coffee mug almost every morning, forging a newly minted friendship that I truly cherish.
 Also, I started a new hashtag challenge this month: #ishoppedmywardrobe, to document how I am trying to shop less and recyle more.
 This is my way of continuing with being more eco-conscious this year.

 Alsoo, I took the plunge and got my fringe back.
 Bold move for a toddler Mama, I hear you say.
 I am paying the price, dw.
-My choices are: find twenty extra minutes to do my fringe that I simply dont have or go out looking like a dishevelled puppy caught in a hailstorm.
+My choices are: find twenty extra minutes to do my fringe (which inevitably means compromising elsewhere) or go out looking like a dishevelled puppy caught in a hailstorm.

-Alsooo, I did a Valentine’s Day series this month sharing how TMB and I got together and boy was that a hit.
+Alsooo, I did a Valentine’s Day series this month sharing how TMB and I got together.
+Boy was that a hit!
 I have published the series in a separate blog post as I felt it was one for the archives.

 I did a collaboration this month with My Salah Mat which has been one of my blogging highlights of 2020.

 As winter moves imperceptibly to spring, Coronavirus is rapidly spreading across the world, with 19* confirmed cases in UK as I type this.
-I am switching between calm to panic and back (cuz panic is unsustainable and quite frankly, exhausting).
-It doesn’t help that I am always snooping around London Heathrow.
+I am switching between calm and panic and back (cuz panic is unsustainable and quite frankly, exhausting).
+It doesn’t help that I am always snooping around London Heathrow, a hotspot for the virus.

 *On the day of publishing this post on 9th March 2020, there are 273 infected people and three confirmed deaths in United Kingdom from COVID-19.